FLAMEGPU/docs/flamegpu/simulation.rst

 ------------------------------------------

 The FLAME GPU examples and template project file contain build configurations 64 bit Windows (``x64``) environments.
 32 bit windows has been removed due to limitations on GPU memory addressing since version 1.3.0.
-For each platform the project also contains four configurations for debugging (``Debug``) and release versions (``Release``) of both ``console`` based simulation and ``visualisation`` simulation.
+For each platform, the project also contains four configurations for debugging (``Debug``) and release versions (``Release``) of both ``console`` based simulation and ``visualisation`` simulation.
 The two debug options disable all compiler optimisations and generate debug information for debugging host (non GPU) code and enables CUDA device emulation for GPU (device) debugging.
 The visualisation configurations enable building of visualisation code and specify a pre processor macro (``VISUALISATION``) which is used by a number of pre-processor conditionals to change the simulations expected arguments (see :ref:`Simulation Execution Modes and Options`).

 Visual Studio Project Virtual File Structure
 --------------------------------------------

-Within the FLAME GPU examples and template projects code is organised into the following virtual folders;
+Within the FLAME GPU examples and template projects, code is organised into the following virtual folders;

-- ``FLAME GPU`` Consisting of a folder containing the FLAME GPU XML schemas and Code generating templates.
+- ``FLAME GPU`` Consisting of a folder containing the FLAME GPU XML schemas and code generating templates.
 These files are shared amongst all examples so editing them will change simulation code generated for other projects.
 - ``FLAMEModel`` Contains the XMML model file and the agent functions file (usually called ``functions.c``).
 Note that the ``functions.c`` file is actually excluded from the build processes as it is built by the dynamically generated ``simulation.cu`` source file which includes it.
 - ``Dynamic Code`` Contains the dynamically generated FLAME GPU simulation code.
 This code will be overwritten each time the project is built so any changes to this files will be lost unless template transformation is turned off using the FLAME GPU build rule (see :ref:`FLAME GPU Build Rule Options`).
 - *Additional Source Code* This folder should contain any hard coded simulation specific source or header files.
-By default the FLAME GPU project template defines a single ``visualisation.h`` file in this folder which may be modified to set a number of variables such as viewing distance and clipping.
-Within the FLAME GPU examples this folder is typically used to sore any model specific visualisation code which replaces the dynamically generated visualisation source file.
+By default, the FLAME GPU project template defines a single ``visualisation.h`` file in this folder which may be modified to set a number of variables such as viewing distance and clipping.
+Within the FLAME GPU examples this folder is typically used to store any model specific visualisation code which replaces the dynamically generated visualisation source file.

-The physical folders of the SDK structure a self explanatory however it is worth noting that executable files generated by the Visual Studio build processes are output in the SDKs ``bin`` folder which also contains the CUDA run time ``dlls``.
+The physical folders of the SDK structure are self explanatory however it is worth noting that executable files generated by the Visual Studio build processes are output in the SDKs ``bin`` folder which also contains the CUDA run time ``dlls``.

 Build Process
 -------------